SEA-EU Joint Master: STORM

 Students will apply their knowledge through an internship or a research project in one of the six partner countries.
 Throughout the programme, conferences and company visits will enhance professional immersion and networking opportunities.

-Students will study in at least two SEA-EU universities, starting with the University of Brest (France) starting in September 2025.
+Students will study in at least two SEA-EU universities during the Master’s Degree, starting with the University of Brest (France) starting in September 2026.

 Students will be faced with experiences to help them reconnect with Nature, an essential step in raising awareness of the global challenges that affect all organisations.

-The STORM Master’s programme equips students with the essential skills to help organisations navigate and adapt to global challenges.
+The STORM the international sustainability management Master’s Degree equips students with the essential skills to help organisations navigate and adapt to global challenges.

 Key competencies include: